50 breathtaking photos of Bhutan to make you pack your bags and go

 Stunning photos of Bhutan - Sunrise over mountains overlooking Gasa - Lost With Purpose travel blog

-During a long drive from Phobjikha Valley to Punakha to Gasa, we joined up with a Gray Langur tour group to begin our journey to the Royal Highlander Festival.
+During a long drive from Phobjikha Valley to Punakha to Gasa, we joined up with a to begin our journey to the Royal Highlander Festival.
 Following a night of camping under the stars, we woke up to this view in Gasa, the starting point for our trek.

 Stunning photos of Bhutan - View on the Gasa to Laya trek - Lost With Purpose travel blog